BruceHubbard/JQuery-Toggler/readme.md

 JQuery Button Toggler
 ========================

-Button toggling.
-Will write more later.

-* TODO: Find a better name than toggler

-Features
+Turns any html element into a button that toggles between states on click.
+It is a good alternative to checkboxes or any other situation where there is a finite amount of possibilities for the user to choose from.

+TODO
 ---
-* Toggle css classes, data values, and/or text on a dom element
+* Find a better name than toggler
+* Work better with input type="checkbox".

 Examples
 ---